 ITEM 7A.
-OUANTITATIVE AND OUALITATIVE DISCLOSURES ABOUT MARKET RISK
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

 We are exposed to market risk during the normal course of business from changes in foreign currency exchange rates and interest rates.
 We manage exposure to these risks through a combination of normal operating and financing activities as well as derivative financial instruments in the form of foreign currency forward exchange contracts.
-We sometimes use interest rate swap contracts to manage the balance of fixed and floating rate debt.

-FORFIGN CURRENCY RISK
+FOREIGN CURRENCY RISK

 We are exposed to foreign currency risks that arise from normal business operations.
 These risks include the translation of local currency balances of foreign subsidiaries, transaction gains and losses associated with intercompany loans with foreign subsidiaries, and transactions denominated in currencies other than a location's functional currency.
 Our objective is to minimize our exposure to these risks through a combination of normal operating activities and the use of foreign currency forward exchange contracts.
 Contracts are usually denominated in currencies of major industrial countries.
-The fair value of our foreign currency forward exchange contracts is an asset of \$120.1 million and a liability of \$32.2 million at September 30, 2022.
+The fair value of our foreign currency forward exchange contracts is an asset of \$49.2 million and a liability of \$11.5 million at September 30, 2023.
 We enter into these contracts with major financial institutions that we believe to be creditworthy.